Macrometacorp/docs/docs/search/example/index.md

 - Location of the reviewer.
 - Date of review.

-To import the data into your GDN environment, you can copy of the contents of the JSON file into the `data` array of the following cURL command:
+To import the data into your GDN environment, run the following cURL command with the JSON contents pasted into the `data` array:

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/import/hotel_reviews' \